Alexander-Fransson/DefaultRustAxumBackend/README.md

 ```
 I belive you could also just add the build.rs that prints the required line manually
 After some development I realized that you cannot run the sql that recreates the DB using the migration macro becouse it eliminates the session and the use you use in your connection string
-The solustion to this is to create a default user and an app user and have the default user execute the sql in the files through query while the actual settingup and seeding can be done through macro.
+The solustion to this is to create a default user and an app user and have the default user execute the sql in the files through query while the actual settingup and seeding can be done through macro and the functions to do this are in backend/src/db_setup/mod.rs.
 To do this I split the files for the differnet functions in separate files in the db/sql folder named descriptively and created different functions for this in the db_setup model
 I also think I should create some error handeling for the db setup functions as there are some errors like the file reading which are not covered by sql.
-To have sql errors in my error module I probably need serde_with
+To have sql errors in my error module I need serde_with and serde
+I created the errors in backend/src/db_setup/error.rs
+I think you can make the froms easyer with the thiserror crate but I kindof like doing the forms manually so wont use thiserror